-Unit what are the most common approaches to executing a continuity risk assessment?
+Ula What are the most common approaches to executing a continuity risk assessment?

-The fundamentals of a continuity risk assessment do not differ from other risk assessments.
-Continuity risk should be evaluated from the standpoints of probability, impact, and mitigating and compensating controls, just like any other type of risk.
-From a probability standpoint, organizations should:
+The fundamentals of a continuity risk assessment do not differ from most other risk assessments.
+Continuity risk should be evaluated from the standpoints of likelihood, impact, and mitigating and compensating controls, just like any other type of risk.
+From a probability standpoint, organisations should:

 - Consider their unique risk profile.
-For instance, organizations located in an earthquake zone will devote more planning to the response and recovery from a possible earthquake event. - Conduct research to determine the probability of a threat and focus the assessment on threats most significant to the business.
-Most organizations have cybersecurity risk and aspects of geographical hazards such as earthquakes, hurricanes and tornadoes.
-Additional risks may be specific to the organization's industry, such as supply chain, seasonality and compliance nuance.
-Continuity risk assessments should consider a number of factors, as types of events may evolve over time.
+For instance, organisations located in an earthquake zone will devote more planning to the response and recovery from a possible earthquake event. - Conduct research to determine the likelihood of a threat and focus the assessment on threats most significant to the business.
+Most organisations have cybersecurity risk and aspects of geographical hazards such as earthquakes, hurricanes and tornadoes.
+Additional risks may be specific to the organisation's industry, such as supply chain, seasonality and compliance.
+Continuity risk assessments should consider several factors, as types of events may evolve over time.

-When assessing impact, organizations should:
+When assessing impact, organisations should:

-- Determine the type of impacts that may arise from any event.
+Determine the type of impacts that may arise from any event.
 The collective impact from an event should be considered carefully.
-Impacts can take multiple forms, such as operational or technological, financial, and reputational, as well as legal, regulatory and compliance related. - Categorize the risks (or events) that have similar attributes.
-Events that cause broad operational, reputational and compliance risk would warrant more attention than events that are localized or isolated and unlikely to cause detrimental impacts.
+Impacts can take multiple forms, such as operational, financial, customer, reputational and technological, as well as legal, regulatory and compliance related.
+Categorise the risks (or events) that have similar attributes.
+Events that cause broad operational, reputational and compliance risk would warrant more attention than events that are localised or isolated and unlikely to cause detrimental impacts.